gjhenrique/ImageRank/README.md

 # ImageRank

+This project brings many feature image extractors and distance functions to easily compare your dataset's features by generating a precision-recall curve.

+All the image metadata, extractions, and query results are stored in a Postgres database, so you don't need to recalculate them every time a new extractor or distance function is introduced.
+Let's say that this project aims to be an EQP (Extract-Query-Plot) tool.

+By the way, this project is called ImageRank, but it's not specific to images, so you can the image extraction and store the features directly into the database.

+## Explanation
-In a supervised learning-based Content-based image retrieval (CBIR), these steps could be followed
+A supervised learning-based Content-based image retrieval (CBIR) needs the following steps.

-1. Have a test dataset of images and its classes.
-For example, multiple images of dogs separated by a particular breeed.
+1. Have a test dataset of images and their classes—for example, multiple pictures of dogs separated by a particular breed.
-2. We don't analyse the pixels directly, but extract a deived vector from it.
+2. We don't analyze the pixels but extract a derived vector from them.
-The generated multi-dimentional vector is called feature vector and this process feature extraction.
+The generated multi-dimensional vector is called a feature vector, and this process feature extraction.
-The algorithm that transforms the image pixels to vector is called feature extractor.
+The algorithm that transforms the image pixels into a vector is called feature extractor.
-3. Calculate the proximity of one extracted feature previously with other features of the same class.
+3. Calculate the proximity of one extracted feature previously with other vectors of the same class.
-The proximity comparison is given by a distance function and the query could be a lazy k-NN query, i.e find the k closest neighbors independent of the class.
-For context, k-NN is a lazy learner (it doesn't learn from the dataset), while a neural network is an eagerr learner.
-This project uses only k-NN queries.
+A distance function gives the proximity comparison, and the query could be a lazy k-NN query, i.e. find the k closest neighbours independent of the class.
+K-NN is a lazy learner (it doesn't learn from the previous results), while a neural network is an eager learner.
+This project only uses k-NN queries.
-4. Based on the query results, check the effectiveness of the extractor or the distance function in a graphical way comparing all of the available options.
+4. Based on the query results, check the effectiveness of the extractor or the distance function visually, comparing all of the available options.
 A precision-recall curve gives you the rate of false positives and false negatives.

-Based on this context, a researcher job is to find the best distance function and feature extractor that will cluster the given images to its belonging class.
-Then, this project helps you to introduce new extractors and distance functions and compare them easily among each other.

-All of the image metadata, extractions, query results are stored in a Postgres database, so you don't need to recalculate all of them every time a new extractor or distance function is introduced.
-Let's say that this project aims to be a EQP (Extract-Query-Plot) tool.

-BTW, this project is called ImageRank, but it's not specific to images, so you can skip step 1 and store the features directly into the database.

 ## Initial motivation
-Developed by me and [Pedro Tanaka](https://github.com/pedro-stanaka) for the digital signal processing course during our masters program.
+Developed by me and [Pedro Tanaka](https://github.com/pedro-stanaka) for the digital signal processing course during our master's program.

-The project was initially used to write a paper, which given a dataset of lung X-Rays clustered by the diseases, we would compare if the [Wavelet](https://en.wikipedia.org/wiki/Wavelet) extractor was better than using traditional histograms extractors.
+The project was initially used to write a paper in which, given a dataset of lung X-Rays clustered by several diseases, we would compare if the [Wavelet](https://en.wikipedia.org/wiki/Wavelet) extractor was better than using traditional histograms extractors.

-One thing led to another and the automation bug bit us (typical "Can you pass the salt?"
-XKCD comic) So, ImageRank was created to yield the results of this paper in an automated fashion with no tight coupling to X-Rays, wavelets or any particular distance function.
+One thing led to another, and the abstraction bug bit us (typical "Can you pass the salt?"
+XKCD comic) So, ImageRank yields the results of this paper in an automated fashion with no tight coupling to X-Rays, wavelets or any particular distance function.

-The resulting paper is [here](/res/paper.pdf).
+The resulting paper is [here](./res/paper.pdf) (written in portuguese).

-## Out of the box extractors and distance functions
+## Out-of-the-box extractors and distance functions
-By default, there are dozes of image extractors available.
+By default, there are dozens of image extractors available.
 The lib [JWave](https://github.com/graetz23/JWave) implements the wavelet ones.
 This project uses only the FastWaveletTransform with different levels, but it's easy to add new ones.
 [JFeatureLib](https://github.com/locked-fg/JFeatureLib) provides other [generic extractors](https://github.com/locked-fg/JFeatureLib/tree/888d0d9f36381624cef28165bf19c0af022a10d1/src/main/java/de/lmu/ifi/dbs/jfeaturelib/features).